Curious dogs are Gordon Setters. They very much love to explore their world, right noticing every little thing.

 I’ve been reading The China Study and today as I looked at their bowls I was struck by how very different they are from us humans.

 The animal products (meat, diary, eggs) that create the “diseases of affluence” (heart disease, cancer, diabetes) in humans do the exact opposite for our dogs.
 A raw meat (whole animal) diet as they’d eat in the wild creates health, vitality, longevity and a zestful life in our dogs.

 Wolves don’t get cancer.
-It’s only a human and domestic animal disease.
-Hmmm….rather curious, don’t you think? ??
+Cancer is only a human and domestic animal disease.
+Rather curious, don’t you think?

 How do we bring back balance?

 Food.
 Exercise.
 Rest.
 Love.
 Surrounding, us and our dogs, with life force energy.

 So as I prepared the meal for my pack today I was grateful for the life force I was giving to them.
 You know how they say never cook when you’re angry as you’ll transfer the negative energy to those who eat the food you’ve prepared?
 And how Ayurvedic medicine says to only touch your food with love?

 That was me.
 I may personally find it difficult to handle raw meats and the thought of non-meat eating me actually having to prepare and eat it myself….😳

 But when I take “me” out of the equation and change my perception I can look at this food, this meat, as LIFE, HEALTH, VITALITY and the quality of life I want to give my dogs.
 So yes, handling meat brings me JOY!
 Compartmentalizing is a beautiful skill my brain is becoming adept at. 🤓

 I love how a simple diet change for Nicklas, to feed him more Grounding & Cooling meats, has made SUCH a difference in his energy, happiness and peace.
 Still high energy and don’t even think about skipping morning play time with the balls but there is a feeling of Ease in him now. 😌